swonderine/challenge/README.md

 ### Prerequisites

-The script uses the following python packages.
-Please install the packages depending on your environment.
+Please install the used packages depending on your environment.
-For your conda environment:
+E.g. for your conda environment:

 ```
 conda install pandas matplotlib.pyplot numpy
 ```
 If you are using your local environment:

 ```
 pip install pandas matplotlib.pyplot numpy
 ```

 ### Installing